COGS18/COGS18.github.io/assets/intro/syllabus.md

 | 6/13/2023 | Finals | Tu  | \--                    |                             | Final project/exam due                  |

-**Final Exam/Project**: Final Projects/Exams (you'll chose one) are due on the date of the scheduled final exam by time TBD.
+**Final Exam/Project**: Final Projects/Exams (you'll chose one) are due on the date of the scheduled final exam by 11:59 PM.
 You do not have to show up anywhere at the scheduled date/time of the final.

 Notes:
 [\*] denotes the last day of material covered on Midterm I (E1).